tantr-us/WinAPI/README.md

-# This repository for my Windows API projects.
+# This repository is for my Windows API epxerimented projects.
+---
+Language: C/C++
+Compiler: Visual Studio 2022